 Clients that don’t have any clue about design are quite hard to deal with because they don’t have a full grasp of how to make their style dreams into reality.
 Instead of pulling your hair because of the difficult task, use this moment as an opportunity to educate your interior design clients.
 Introduce them to the principles of design and the money it involves to make their plans come to fruition.
-You can show them a virtual layout of their apartment using interior design software solutions like Foyr Neo.
+You can show them a virtual layout or walkthrough of their apartment using interior design software solutions like Foyr Neo.
 It’s a win-win situation.

 Additionally, when getting interior design clients that don’t have much money, it can be pretty frustrating for both of you.
 It is a fact that you just get more design options when you have the cash to spend.
 However, instead of wallowing in misery, and crying over what you cannot have, it is time to refocus your attention.
 Use your frustration and turn it into inspiration because beauty abounds nature, which you can get for free.
 Now is your chance to show them what you’ve got by finding creative solutions with their limited working budget for the best modern home design.

 Help Your Interior Design Clients Create a Reasonable Budget

 Usually, design budgets vary depending on the area and the preferences of the clients.
 When you work with your clients and spend time with them, you will be able to get an idea of what they’re concerns are and what they are willing to splurge on.

 Focus on their priorities